okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 </div>

-**Learn more:**

-* See the <StackSnippet snippet="ssrguide" inline /> guide for more details on self-service registration.
-* See [Integrate user activations using Okta email](#integrate-user-activations-using-okta-email) to learn how to integrate activation with this type of architecture.
+See [Integrate user activations using Okta email](#integrate-user-activations-using-okta-email) to get started integrating this activation solution into your app.

 ### Architecture 2: Create and activate the user with the Okta API and Embedded SDK

-Unlike in the previous design where your app uses the Embedded SDK to create users, in this architecture your app makes direct calls to the Okta API to create users and initiate activations.
-You use your own email infrastructure to send an emai to the user and use the Embedded SDK in the final step to complete the registration steps and activate the user.
+Unlike the previous design where your solution uses the Embedded SDK to create users, in this architecture your system makes direct calls to the Okta API to create users and initiate activations.
+You use your own email infrastructure to send activation emails and use the Embedded SDK to complete the registration steps and activate the user.

 <div class="common-image-format">